Muirfield/pmimporter/README.md

 - Anvil: Minecraft PC Edition v1.2 and better
 - PMF: PocketMine v1.3.  **READ-ONLY** format.
 - mcpe0.2.0: Minecraft PE finite worlds.   **READ-ONLY** format.

-**TODO:**
-- LevelDB: Minecraft PE v0.9.0 (or better) infinite worlds.
+- **INDEV** LevelDB: Minecraft PE v0.9.0 (or better) infinite worlds.

-* * *

-When importing Minecraft PC Edition world maps (Anvil and McRegion formats) it will analyze the used blocks to make sure that only blocks supported by Minecraft PE are generated.
+When importing maps it will by default check the used blocks to make sure that only blocks supported by Minecraft PE are generated.
 It does this by either mapping these blocks or removing them.
-This conversion/fitering can be tweaked with an user provided `rules` file.
+This conversion/fitering can be disabled or tweaked with an user provided `rules` file.

-**TODO**
 Similarly, Tiles and Entities that are not supported by Minecraft PE are eliminated.

-This is done because using these unsupported features on a Minecraft PE client would cause the game to crash.
+This is done because using these on a Minecraft PE client that does not support them would cause the game to crash.

 ## Command Usage